cs3110/textbook/_sources/chapters/data/algebraic_data_types.md

 This type, `shape`, represents a shape that is either a point, a circle, or a rectangle.
 A point is represented by a constructor `Point` that *carries* some additional data, which is a value of type `point`.
-A circle is represented by a constructor `Circle` that carries a pair of type `point * float`, which according to the comment represents the center of the circle and its radius.
-A rectangle is represented by a constructor `Rect` that carries a pair of type `point*point`.
+A circle is represented by a constructor `Circle` that carries two pieces of data: one of type `point` and the other of type `float`.
+Those data represent the center of the circle and its radius.
+A rectangle is represented by a constructor `Rect` that carries two more points.

 {{ video_embed | replace("%%VID%%", "K_eA-8LhlVY")}}
 {{ video_embed | replace("%%VID%%", "SpuQfO_597E")}}